 The Whatfix platform allows users to get personalized training.
 The information provided to end-users is timely and useful for that particular user.
-Content creators using Whatfix can create courses with zero coding knowledge.
+An instructional designer using Whatfix can create courses even with zero HTML5 or other coding knowledge.
 If you are security-conscious, Whatfix is GDPR compliant and ISO 27001 and SOC certified.
 Even though content creation is made easier through an unintelligent and automated process, it would be nice if Whatfix had proven course templates from which you could create your own.

 Let’s start off by saying that Continu isn’t free.
-This mobile authoring tool allows for the creation or importing of learning content in minutes.
-After you have created your content, you can automate your courses’ delivery and assignment to your employees.
+This mobile authoring tool allows for eLearning authoring or importing of learning content in minutes.
+After you have created your content, you can automate your courses’ delivery and assignment to your employees for your online training.

 Continu does offer the opportunity for you to measure the effectiveness of your training so that you can make data-driven decisions on what to do next.
 With the Continu platform you can also do instructor-led training along with just in time learning.